Leonid Breshnez (General Secretary of the Central Committee of the Communist Party of the Soviet Union):

-On 18 March 1965 Alexei Leonov became the first person to walk in space.
-He slid from the Voskhod-2 (Sunrise-2) capsule and for 12 minutes and 9 seconds floated in the great beyond 500km above Earth attached to the rest of humanity by a 5.35-meter umbilical cord.
+On 18 March 1965, Alexei Leonov did become the first person to walk in space.
+He slid from the Voskhod-2 (Sunrise-2) capsule, and for 12 minutes and 9 seconds floated in the great beyond.
+Leonov was 500km above Earth, attached to the rest of humanity by a 5.35-meter umbilical cord.

-The thrusting cosmonaut, who had trained alongside Yuri Gagarin, who became the first man in space in April 1961, looked down at the world.
+Alexi Leonov looked down at the Earth.
 He saw the colours and the lights.
 “You just can’t comprehend it,” he said.
 “Only out there can you feel the greatness – the huge size of all that surrounds us… My feeling was that I was a grain of sand.”

-A keen artist, Leonov took along some color pencils paper.
+A keen artist, Leonov took along some color pencils and paper, illustrating the spectacular view.

 Leonov’s mission was to trump the Americans and become a Hero of the Soviet Union (something he achieved twice over).
-To prove the space walk a camera was needed to film the action.
-Leonov’s art would not be enough.
+To prove that the space walk had taken place, a camera was needed to film the action.
+Leonov’s art would not be enough to convince the naysayers.
 He was tasked with attaching one camera to the airlock.
 A second camera on his chest would record his point-of-view.
-The pictures would epitomise Soviet supremacy.
+The pictures would confirm Soviet supremacy.

 “As air escaped from the [spacecraft’s air lock], the vacuum of space reached into it like a monster’s claw.
 Though it must have been rehearsed on earth over and over again, this was surely a moment of hideous crisis.”

 This was the Cold War.
 TIME was a US magazine, its sensibilities firmly in the US camp.
 Facts arrived from Soviet HQ.
 What could not be known was guessed at.
-For instance, TIME readers were told, “Then, as easily and efficiently as he had emerged from his ship, Leonov climbed back inside.”
+For instance, TIME told its readers: “Then, as easily and efficiently as he had emerged from his ship, Leonov climbed back inside.”

 “As I pulled myself back toward the airlock, I heard Pasha [his crewmate, Pavel (Pasha) Belyayev], talking to me: ‘It’s time to come back in.’
 I realized I had been floating free in space for over 10 minutes.
 In that moment my mind flickered back for a second to my childhood, to my mother opening the window at home and calling to me as I played outside with my friends, ‘Lyosha, it’s time to come inside now.'”

 Getting out of the small spaceship had been relatively easy.
 Leonov crawled into an airlock.
 He waited for the air pressure to equalize.
-Then he slid outside.
+Then he had slid outside.
 But Leonov’s inflated spacesuit had ballooned and stiffened.
+His hands had slipped out of his gloves.
+He could not pull himself along the tether towards the capsule.
 He could not get back through the 1.2-meter-wide airlock.

 “My suit was becoming deformed.
 My hands had slipped out of the gloves [and] my feet came out of the boots.
 The suit felt loose around my body.
 I had to do something.
 I couldn’t pull myself back using the cord.
 And what’s more, with this misshapen suit, it would be impossible to fit through the airlock.”

-Leonov went radio silent, deciding not to speak lest the Americans were listening in.
-If he died, he would not do to publicly.
+Drenched in sweat, Leonov went radio silent, deciding not to speak lest the Americans were listening in.
+If he died, he would not do so publicly.

-Leonov explains that he was not alone in keeping up appearances:
+Leonov explained that he was not alone in keeping up appearances:

 “From the moment our mission looked to be in jeopardy, transmissions from our spacecraft, which had been broadcast on both radio and television, were suddenly suspended without explanation.
 In their place Mozart’s Requiem was played again and again on state radio.”

-He told RT: “The silence struck me.
+“The silence struck me.
 I could hear my heart beating so clearly.
 I could hear my breath – it even hurt to think.
 The heavy breaths were looped via microphones and broadcast to Earth.”
-(The sound of his breathing was recorded, and later looped into the soundtrack of 2001: A Space Odyssey.)
+(The sound of his breathing was recorded, and later looped into the soundtrack of 2001: A Space Odyssey.)…

-He added: “I don’t remember anything as well as I remember the sound—this remarkable silence.
+“I don’t remember anything as well as I remember the sound – this remarkable silence.
 You can hear your heart beat and you can hear yourself breathe.
 Nothing else can accurately represent what it sounds like when a human being is in the middle of this abyss.”

 Leonov was enduring a terrifying psychological test.
 He was physically strong – every day he had run a minimum of 5km and swam 700m – but would his mind let him down?